German Bundesbank warns Greece not to reject reforms

-In a toughly worded monthly report, the German central bank said Greece would have to bear the consequences of such a scenario, while the challenges that would arise for the euro zone would be "considerable but manageable".
+Greece would have to bear the consequences of such a scenario, while the challenges that would arise for the euro zone would be "considerable but manageable", the Bundesbank said in its monthly report.

 "A significant dilution of exiting agreements would damage confidence in all euro area agreements and treaties and strongly weaken incentives for national reform," it said.

-Greece holds a second election on June 17 after a previous poll produced a parliament split between supporters and opponents of an IMF-EU bailout programme that requires Athens to make deep spending cuts and hike taxes.

-Anti-bailout parties are expected to repeat their strong performance, opinion polls show, increasing the risk that Greece will renege on its austerity pledges, default on its debt and possibly leave the single currency.

-The Bundesbank said the Eurosystem of euro zone central banks had assumed "considerable risks" by providing Greece with large amounts of liquidity.
+The Bundesbank added that the Eurosystem of euro zone central banks had assumed "considerable risks" by providing Greece with large amounts of liquidity.

 "In light of the current situation, it should not significantly increase these risks," the bank said.